-A brilliant new publication, The Piano Teacher’s Survival Guide instantly establishes itself as the very best practical manual available for today’s piano teachers…
+A brilliant new publication from Faber Music, The Piano Teacher’s Survival Guide instantly establishes itself as one of the best practical manuals available for today’s piano teachers…

 When I first heard that this book was in the works sometime toward the end of last year, I wondered what it might include.
 What are the major problems or dangers which we, as piano teachers, need to survive?